Tune Up in Cabarrus County, NC

 Apply this itinerary any time of year and visit during each season for a different music experience.

-Races at Charlotte Motor Speedway often feature free pre-race concerts you can access with your race ticket.
+Races at Charlotte Motor Speedway feature free pre- or post-race concerts you can access with your race ticket.
 Check out their site for more details and ticket options.
 Opt for Uptown Suites next door to the track and extend your stay to cover the 10 Days of NASCAR Thunder.
 Experience another great North Carolina tradition at The Smoke Pit.
 Tomato or vinegar-based, barbecue is a must-eat in the Tar Heel State.

 From beach music to classic rock and country acts, sway to the sounds of summer on the lawn at Village Park during the Summer Concert Series in Kannapolis.
 Beat the heat and make the whole pack happy at Great Wolf Lodge, the largest indoor waterpark in the Carolinas.
 Cool off at Cabarrus Creamery.
 This 1950’s-themed ice cream shop has been “Serving up tradition, in a cup or a cone” for over 80 years.

 Each October, a new class of our state’s music industry greats are recognized at the annual North Carolina Music Hall of Fame Induction Ceremony, and you can attend.
 Any of the accommodations located at Exit 60 will put you closest to the Induction Ceremony in Kannapolis.
-Forty Six is a local spot using the season’s best ingredients.
-It’s also where the Induction Ceremony’s VIP reception is held.
+44 Mills Kitchen + Tap serves local eats with a side of history.
+The name is a nod to Cabarrus County’s 44 textile mills dating back to the 1800s.